-As described in Chapter 2, the utilities collect Alternative Compliance Payments ("ACPs") on behalf of customers taking hourly service from the utility.164 Unlike the ACP funds paid by ARES into the Renewable Energy Resources Fund discussed in Section 8.3.2 below, which are held and administered by the Agency, utility hourly customer ACP funds are held by the utilities.165 As required by the IPA Act, each utility has disclosed the amount of hourly customer ACP funds being held: as of May 31, 2014; for Ameren, the value is \$5,556,580; for ComEd, the value is \$7,842,658.
+As described in Chapter 2, the utilities collect Alternative Compliance Payments ("ACPs") on behalf of customers taking hourly service from the utility.164 Unlike the ACP funds paid by ARES into the Renewable Energy Resources Fund discussed in Section 8.3.2 below, which are held and administered by the Agency, utility hourly customer ACP funds are held by the utilities.165 As required by the IPA Act, each utility has disclosed the amount of hourly customer ACP funds being held: as of May 31, 2014; for Ameren Illinois, the value is \$5,556,580; for ComEd, the value is \$7,842,658.

-The IPA Act requires the ACP funds from utility hourly customers to: "increase [the utility's] spending on the purchase of renewable energy resources to be procured by the electric utility for the next plan year by an amount equal to the amounts collected by the utility under the alternative compliance payment rate or rates in the prior year ending May 31."
-As described above, for the 2013-2014 and the 2014-2015 Delivery Years, the Commission approved the use of hourly ACP funds to purchase RECs from any curtailed LTPPAs, and the IPA recommends a continuation of that policy.
+The IPA Act requires the ACP funds from utility hourly customers to: "increase [the utility's] spending on the purchase of renewable energy resources to be procured by the electric utility for the next plan year by an amount equal to the amounts collected by the utility under the alternative compliance payment rate or rates in the prior year ending May 31."166 As described above, for the 2013-2014 and the 2014-2015 Delivery Years, the Commission approved the use of hourly ACP funds to purchase RECs from any curtailed LTPPAs, and the IPA recommends a continuation of that policy.

-The curtailment of the LTPPAs appears unlikely in 2015-2016 and the utilities have a shortfall in meeting their DG goals.
-It therefore appears that utilizing the already collected, and otherwise unspent, hourly ACP funds to allow the utilities to meet their DG goals would be appropriate to further an aspect of the utilities' RPS obligations.
-Additionally, as contracts for DG resources must be "no less than 5 years" in length, entering into 5 year contracts using existing ACP funds already collected from hourly customers eliminates the load migration risk present with the renewable resources budget (from which long-term contracts have already been subject to curtailments).
+The curtailment of the LTPPAs appears unlikely in 2015-2016 and as previously discussed the utilities have a shortfall in meeting their distributed generation goals associated with eligible retail customers.
+While the IPA recommends no procurement of either solar RECs or distributed generation RECs for eligible retail customers, it appears prudent to utilize, the already collected, and otherwise unspent, hourly ACP funds for purposes of a distributed generation REC procurement.
+Since DG resources must be "no less than 5 years" in length,167 entering into 5 year contracts is recommended.